-Ron Izaki

-Mr Izaki is the Chief Executive Officer and primary shareholder of the Izaki Group which was founded in 1948 and is now one of the leading real estate development firms in Israel.
-He has been involved in the development of thousands of apartments and millions of square feet of commercial and retail space in the USA, Israel and Western Europe.
-Mr Izaki is also a director of Brack RE, an international owner, developer and manager of real estate.
-He has a Bachelor's Degree in civil engineering from the Israel Institute of Technology.

-Nicholas Babbé

-Mr Babbé Graduated with a Bachelor of Arts degree with Honours in 2001 from the University of the West of England.
+Eran Rabinovitz Non-executive Director Mr Rabinovitz serves as a consultant to various IGI group companies and is leading a few developments in London.
+Prior to that Mr Rabinovitz has managed a project creating a health care provider in the UK.
+Prior to that, and from 2005 Mr Rabinovitz has served in the UK as the director for BCRE-Izaki group, an international company with vast real estate investments around the world.
+In the years 2003-2004 Mr Rabinovitz has served as a financial controller in Haslemere Estate Management Limited, one of the biggest UK focused real estate companies, traded on London and Amsterdam stock exchanges.
+Mr Rabinovitz holds a first degree in accounting and economics from Tel Aviv University.
+Nicholas Babbé Non-executive Director Mr Babbé Graduated with a Bachelor of Arts degree with Honours in 2001 from the University of the West of England.
 He subsequently moved into the finance industry taking positions with HSBC and Investec respectfully and undertook the Society of Trusts and Estates Practitioners diploma and joined the society as a full member in 2008.
 Nick joined Oak Trust (Guernsey) Limited in early 2009 where he is a Trust Manager and now studying for a BSC degree in Management with Trusts and Estates with The University of Manchester and Manchester Business School.

-Reuven Havar

-Chief Executive Officer

-Mr Havar, has significant expertise in planning and development of large scale real estate projects.
+Reuven Havar Chief Executive Officer Mr Havar, has significant expertise in planning and development of large scale real estate projects.
 He has spent the past nine years with the Africa Israel Group, firstly as the CEO of operations for AFI-EUROPE in the Czech Republic from 2000 and then in Romania from 2006.
 Before joining the Africa Israel Group, Mr Havar was the CEO of the Pepsi Cola and juices central bottling plant in Bucharest between 1996 and 1998.
 Prior to which, Mr Havar served as an Israeli foreign diplomat assigned to the Economic Attache in Columbia and Venezuela (First Secretary for Economic Affairs) from 1994.
 He has also served as the CFO of M-Systems (a hi-tech company) between 1993 and 1994, during which the company listed on the NASDAQ.
 Mr Havar holds a BA and a MBA from Bar Ilan University in Israel.

-Ziv Zviel

-Chief Financial Officer and Chief Operations Officer

-Mr Zviel joined Atlas Management Company Limited in October 2010 as its Chief Financial Officer.
+Ziv Zviel Chief Financial Officer and Chief Operations Officer Mr Zviel joined Atlas Management Company Limited in October 2010 as its Chief Financial Officer.
 Prior to this and from 2009 Mr Zviel served as Chief Financial Officer and Treasurer of Deltathree, a telecom company traded in the United States.
 From 2007 till then he served as VP of Finance of LivePerson, an Internet company publicly traded in the United States and Tel Aviv stock exchanges.
 Prior to that, and from 2002, Mr Zviel served in a number of roles in Magic Software, a global software company traded in the United States.
 Before that, and from 2000, Mr Zviel served as an audit manager in the Tel Aviv office of Ernst & Young.

-Mr Zviel holds a first degree in accounting and economics and an MBA in Business Management, both from the Bar IIan University in Israel.
+Mr Zviel holds a first degree in accounting and economics and an MBA in Business Management, both from the Bar Ilan University in Israel.

-^{} On 27 January 2014 Mr Ron Izaki resigned his position as Director of Atlas Management Company Limited.
+On 27 January 2014 Mr Ron Izaki resigned his position as Director of Atlas Management Company Limited.
 On 14 February 2014 Mr Eran Rabinovitz was appointed as Non-executive Director.